3.3 Admission to the Four-year Bachelor of Arts in Psychology (Applied Emphasis)

 Students must apply for admission to the third year of this program.

-Students applying to Concordia University of Edmonton for admission to the first or second year toward the program apply to the three-year Bachelor of Arts degree program with a concentration in Psychology in order to complete the admission requirements for the Psychology (Applied Emphasis) program.
+Students applying to Concordia University of Edmonton for admission to the first or second year toward the program apply to the three-year or four-year Bachelor of Arts degree program with a concentration or major in Psychology in order to complete the admission requirements for the Psychology (Applied Emphasis) program.

 Admission to Concordia University of Edmonton’s four-year Bachelor of Arts in Psychology (Applied Emphasis) program is competitive.
 Meeting the minimum requirements does not guarantee admission into the program.